jrosedavis/D3-Challenge/README.md

 # D3-Challenge
-HW 16 - Data Journalism &amp; D3

-### Core Assignment: D3 Dabbler

-Create a scatter plot between two of the data variables such as `Healthcare vs. Poverty`.
+## Summary:
+* Create an interactive chart in D3 exploring the correlation between state poverty rates and healthcare rates

+## Files:
+* index.html with scatter plot
+* 'assets' folder includes folders for CSS, JS and data

+## Instructions:
-Using the D3 techniques we taught you in class, create a scatter plot that represents each state with circle elements.
-You'll code this graphic in the `app.js` file of your homework directory—make sure you pull in the data from `data.csv` by using the `d3.csv` function.
-Your scatter plot should ultimately appear like the image at the top of this section.
+* Using the D3 techniques, create a scatter plot that represents each state with circle elements.
+You'll code this graphic in the `app.js` file.
+* Pull in the data from `data.csv` by using the `d3.csv` function.
 * Include state abbreviations in the circles.
 * Create and situate your axes and labels to the left and bottom of the chart.

-* Note: You'll need to use `python -m http.server` to run the visualization.
-This will host the page at `localhost:8000` in your web browser.